International Booker Prize books

 At Dusk by Hwang Sok-yong, translated by Sora Kim-Russell (Scribe)

-Jokes for the Gunmen by Mazen Maarouf, translated from by Jonathan Wright (Granta)
+Jokes for the Gunmen by Mazen Maarouf, translated by Jonathan Wright (Granta)

 Four Soldiers by Hubert Mingarelli, translated by Sam Taylor (Portobello)